Electroless Nickel

 • Large Capacity Manual Hoist-Line

-Notes: All chromate conversion’s for zinc plating offered in both RoHS compliant and non RoHS compliant.
-JMD offers post plate sealers which can increase corrosion resistance to over 300 hours.
+Notes: All chromate conversion for zinc plating processes are RoHS compliant.
 JMD can provide corrosion testing according to ASTM B117 per request.
-JMD can bake parts on site for relieving hydrogen embrittlement.